fiskl-accounting/help-docs/docs/Core-Features/Invoicing/sending-invoices.md

 :::

 :::info[tip]
-To receive a copy of all your invoice emails, set your default bcc email in Invoice and Quote settings.
+To receive a copy of all your invoice emails, set your default bcc email in Invoice and quote settings.
 :::